Olympos and the Chimera in Turkey

 As you might imagine, this has been well known as a freaky place for many centuries.

 Back in early days it had a shrine to Hephastus, the god of fire (of course).
-Also known as Vulcan, the god of industrial rubber production and pointed ears (or something like that).
+Also known as Vulcan, the god of industrial rubber production and logic.

-Then in early Christian days the Hephastion was converted into a church — see the ruins above, at the bottom edge of the fire area.
+Then in early Christian days the Hephastion was converted into a church — see the ruins below, at the bottom edge of the fire area.

 That's the Mediterranean in the distance.
-Centuries ago where there was very little man-made light at night, the Chimera was used as a navigational aid.
+Centuries ago, when there was very little man-made light at night, the Chimera served as a navigational aid.

-And people still say prayers here.
-These are ribbons bearing the subjects of prayers.
-Also see the page about the Cave of the Seven Sleepers near Ephesus, and the page about Maryemana, the Virgin Mary's house, for other places you see prayer ribbons.
+People still pray here.
+These ribbons bear the subjects of prayers.
+Also see the Cave of the Seven Sleepers near Ephesus, and Maryemana, the Virgin Mary's house, for other places you see prayer ribbons.